International relations: Realism

-History of realism

 History of the Peloponnesian War, written by Thucydides, is considered a foundational text of the realist school of political philosophy.
 There is debate over whether Thucydides himself was a realist; Richard Ned Lebow has argued that seeing Thucydides as a realist is a misinterpretation of a more complex political message within his work.
-Amongst others, philosophers like Machiavelli, Hobbes and Rousseau are considered to have contributed to the Realist philosophy.
+Amongst others, philosophers like Machiavelli, Hobbes, and Rousseau are considered to have contributed to the realist philosophy.
 However, while their work may support realist doctrine, it is not likely that they would have classified themselves as realists in this sense.
 Political realism believes that politics, like society, is governed by objective laws with roots in human nature.
 To improve society, it is first necessary to understand the laws by which society lives.
 The operation of these laws being impervious to our preferences, persons will challenge them only at the risk of failure.
 Realism, believing as it does in the objectivity of the laws of politics, must also believe in the possibility of developing a rational theory that reflects, however imperfectly and one-sidedly, these objective laws.
 It believes also, then, in the possibility of distinguishing in politics between truth and opinion—between what is true objectively and rationally, supported by evidence and illuminated by reason, and what is only a subjective judgment, divorced from the facts as they are and informed by prejudice and wishful thinking.

 Major theorists include E. H. Carr, Robert Gilpin, Charles P. Kindleberger, Stephen D. Krasner, Hans Morgenthau, Kenneth Waltz, Robert Jervis, Stephen Walt, and John Mearsheimer.